 Five key PA duties explained

 If you’re considering a move into a personal assistant job, you’ve come to the right place.
-Tiger has specialized in securing jobseekers their dream PA role for over two decades, so our understanding of the position is second to none.
+Tiger has specialised in securing jobseekers their dream PA role for over two decades, so our understanding of the position is second to none.

 PA roles and responsibilities have been highly valued across a number of industries for decades.
 The future of the PA role may always be evolving along with the many changes in technology and work culture but, at its core, the position remains the same: ensuring the Principal you’re assisting has everything they need to perform at their best.
 So, how does a personal assistant go about achieving that?

 The amount of incoming calls and emails they receive will depend on the seniority of your Principal but, regardless, answering these will play a significant role in your PA duties.
-You will be tasked with filtering out unnecessary distractions and prioritizing inquiries for your Principal to respond to.
+You will be tasked with filtering out unnecessary distractions and prioritising enquiries for your Principal to respond to.
 So, you’ll need excellent verbal and written communication, as well as relationship-management skills when in regular contact with clients and other business partners.

 The diary manager